 National Cuddle Up Day falls on January 6 for a very important reason.
 Since January has some of the coldest temperatures of the year, it’s a great excuse to warm up by cuddling with those closest to you!
 Plus, if you’ve got a fireplace and cozy blankets, it’s even better.
 Did you know you can even pay someone to cuddle with you (in certain cities)?
 Find a partner and get ready to cuddle up this January!

-National Cuddle Up Day - History
+National Cuddle Up Day timeline

 How to Observe National Cuddle Up Day